-The Chief Financial Officer, Deputy Chief Financial Officer, the Accounting Manager, and the Treasury Accountant are hereby designated as the Investment Officers of the City of Round Rock, Texas, and are responsible for investment decisions and activities consistent with this Investment Policy.
+The Chief Financial Officer, Deputy Chief Financial Officer, Controller, and Treasury Accountant are hereby designated as the Investment Officers of the City of Round Rock, Texas, and are responsible for investment decisions and activities consistent with this Investment Policy.

 The Investment Officers shall be responsible for all transactions and compliance with the internal controls, ensuring all safekeeping, custodial, and collateral duties remain consistent with this Investment Policy, as well as establishing and maintaining written procedures for cash management.
-The Investment Officers shall maintain timely, accurate and systematic records of all investments, maturities and earnings.
-Bonding of all staff with financial signatory authority is required and such bonding requirements will also apply to those individuals authorized to place, purchase or sell investment instruments.
+The Investment Officers shall maintain timely, accurate and systematic records of all investments, maturities, and earnings.
+Bonding of all staff with financial signatory authority is required and such bonding requirements will also apply to those individuals authorized to place, purchase, or sell investment instruments.
 Bonding will protect the public against loss from possible embezzlement and malfeasance.

-C. TRAINING
+C. Training

-It is the City's policy to provide training required by the Public Funds Investment Act Section 2256.008(a) through courses and seminars offered in compliance with the Act in order to ensure the quality and capability of the Investment Officers in making investment decisions.
+It is the City's policy to provide training required by the Public Funds Investment Act Section 2256.008(a) through courses and seminars offered in compliance with the Act to ensure the quality and capability of the Investment Officers in making investment decisions.
+In accordance with State Law, Investment Officers must accumulate ten hours of investment training within twelve months of attaining the position of Investment Officer.
+Thereafter, eight hours of training must be accumulated every two-years within the period that begins on the first day of the City's fiscal year and ends on the last day of the next fiscal year.